Bambo-Rambo/RNG-Guides/HordeRNG.md

 Run away from the battle, and enter the bag again.

-In Tiny Finder, choose the encounter slot you want to rng for, if you want your target to have its Hidden ability choose "Any slot", check the "Sync" box if you want to sync the nature and if playing ORAS, ignore the flute boxes unless you care about the exact level of the Pokemon.
+In Tiny Finder, choose the desired species (I will go for a horde of 5 Bagons), if you want your target to have its Hidden ability choose "Any slot", check the `Sync` box if you want to sync the nature and if playing ORAS, ignore the flute boxes unless you care about the exact level of the Pokemon.

-Press "Update" and the tool will show all indexes that meet your requirements in the selected range.
+Press `Update` and the tool will show all indexes that meet your requirements in the selected range (0-50000).
 You may target any of them (probably the earliest one).

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde6.png)

-The earliest one with slot 3, HA and nature sync requires 49 advancements.
+The earliest Bagon horde, with the HA and nature sync requires 49 advancements.

 Here are some ways to advance inside the bag:

 * Attempting to teach one of your Pokemon a new move and reject it, advances by 1 index (In fact what advances here, is checking the summary screen of the Pokemon).
 Don't actually teach the move, otherwise unwanted advances will occur.
-Don't stay in the move selection screen for too long, otherwise unwanted advances will occur.
+Don't stay in the move selection screen for too long, otherwise the Pokemon will blink and unwanted advances will occur.
 * Giving your Pokemon a held item, usually advances by 3 indexes (rarely by 4).
 * Turning on/off the EXP Share advances by 3 * number of Party.
 This means that if you have 4 Pokemon in your party, using the Exp Share, will advance 3 * 4 = 12 indexes.